theblobinthesky/OpenSock/dataloader/README.md

 3.  **Dimensional Permutation:** We permute dimensions (e.g., `HWC` -> `CHW`) to align features in memory, optimizing the look-ahead for the compressor.
 4.  **ZSTD:** Finally, the reordered bitstream is compressed with Zstandard (Level 3, 7, or 22).

-*Result:* Smaller file sizes than raw binary floats with significantly faster decoding speeds than standard image codecs.
+*Result:* Smaller file sizes than raw binary float tensors and fast decoding speeds.

 ### Compression Example